Air Fryer Recipe

 Method

-1. In a large skillet over medium heat, add the sliced chicken and cook until it begins to brown, about 5 minutes.
+1. In a large frying pan over a medium heat, add the sliced chicken and cook until it starts to brown, about 5 minutes.

-2. Stir in the green curry paste and cook until fragrant, around 2 minutes.
+2. Stir through the green curry paste and cook until it smells fragrant, around 2 minutes.

-3. Pour in the coconut milk, followed by the fish sauce, soy sauce, and sugar.
-Stir thoroughly to combine.
+3. Pour in the coconut milk, then add the fish sauce, soy sauce and sugar.
+Stir well until everything is combined.

-4. Add the mixed vegetables and cook for another 5 minutes, allowing them to remain slightly crisp.
+4. Add the mixed vegetables and cook for another 5 minutes, keeping them slightly crisp.

-5. Remove from heat and mix in fresh basil leaves.
-Let the filling cool down before assembling the spring rolls.
+5. Take off the heat and stir in the fresh basil leaves.
+Leave the filling to cool down before putting the spring rolls together.

-6. Lay a spring roll wrapper on a clean surface with one corner facing you, forming a diamond shape.
+6. Place a spring roll wrapper on a clean surface with one corner pointing towards you, so it looks like a diamond.

 7. Spoon approximately two tablespoons of the filling near the lower corner of the wrapper.

-8. Roll the corner nearest to you over the filling, tuck in the sides, and continue rolling to seal the spring roll.
-Use a bit of water to moisten the edges and ensure the roll is sealed.
+8. Roll the corner closest to you over the filling, tuck in the sides, then keep rolling to seal the spring roll.
+Use a little water to dampen the edges and help seal the roll.

-9. Repeat the process for the remaining wrappers and filling.
+9. Repeat with the remaining wrappers and filling.

 10. Preheat your air fryer to 180°C (356°F).

-11. Place the spring rolls in the air fryer basket in a single layer, making sure not to overcrowd them.
+11. Arrange the spring rolls in the air fryer basket in a single layer, taking care not to overcrowd them.

-12. Lightly spray with cooking spray or lightly brush with vegetable oil to ensure a crispy texture.
+12. Lightly spray with cooking spray or lightly brush with vegetable oil to help give them a crisp texture.

 13. Air fry for 10-12 minutes until golden brown and crisp, shaking the basket halfway through.